MarineMax (HZO)

 13. Is Now The Time To Buy MarineMax?

 MarineMax doesn’t pass our quality test.
-For starters, its revenue growth was weak over the last three years.
-On top of that, MarineMax’s declining EPS over the last three years makes it a less attractive asset to the public markets, and its declining physical locations suggests its demand is falling.
+First off, its revenue growth was weak over the last three years, and analysts don’t see anything changing over the next 12 months.
+And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
+On top of that, its declining physical locations suggests its demand is falling.

-MarineMax’s P/E ratio based on the next 12 months is 34.4x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+MarineMax’s P/E ratio based on the next 12 months is 30.2x.
+This valuation tells us a lot of optimism is priced in - we think there are better opportunities elsewhere.